 How is a no-scalpel vasectomy different?

 A no-scalpel vasectomy does not rely on incisions to block the vas deferens.
-Instead, your provider will gently locate the vas deferens and grasps them with a pair of specialized clamps, eliminating the need for a scalpel altogether.
+Instead, your provider will gently locate the vas deferens and grasps them with a specialized set of instruments, eliminating the need for a scalpel altogether.

 There are many ways to block the vas deferens during a no-scalpel vasectomy, including cutting, tying, or cauterizing the tubes to sterilize them.
-To ensure this procedure is as effective as possible, your provider uses a combination of these methods.
+To ensure this procedure is as effective as possible, Dr. Rohde uses a combination of these methods.

 What happens during a no-scalpel vasectomy?

 A no-scalpel vasectomy takes about 60 minutes, which includes 15 minutes for preparation and 30 minutes for the actual procedure.
-After you arrive in the procedure room, you will take off your pants and lie down on the table.
+After you arrive in the procedure room, you will take off your pants and lie down on the table covering with a sheet.

-A surgical assistant must sterilize the scrotal area, as well as the vasectomy tools, which takes approximately 10 minutes.
+A surgical assistant will do a sterile scrub and prep of the scrotal area, and then the area is covered with sterile drapes which takes approximately 10 minutes.
 Next, a numbing solution is injected into the scrotum to ensure you feel as comfortable as possible during the procedure.

-Your provider then uses a four-step method to ensure your no-scalpel vasectomy is as effective as possible.
-They remove a small portion of the vas deferens to keep the tubes apart and cauterize the end of the tube.
-Your provider ties a permanent suture around the cauterized tube to further block it.
+Dr. Rohde uses a four-step method to ensure your no-scalpel vasectomy is effective for the rest of your life by removing a small portion of the vas deferens to keep the tubes apart and then cauterizing one end of the tube.
+A permanent suture is tied around the cauterized tube to further block it.

 There is one final step to the process: “fascial interposition.”
-This involves placing one tube back into the surrounding tissues from which it was removed to tie it closed and keep the vas deferens apart.
+This involves placing one tube back into the surrounding tissues from which it was removed to tie it closed and keep the two ends of the vas deferens apart.

 These separated tubes are then placed back into the scrotum, and the same procedure is then performed on the other vas deferens.

-Although the team places small tape strips on the opening to hold it together, the no-scalpel vasectomy does not require stitches.
+The team places small tape strips on the opening to hold it together as the no-scalpel vasectomy does not require stitches.

 What happens after a no-scalpel vasectomy?

-If you’re ready to consider a no-scalpel vasectomy, call Renew Total Body Wellness Center, or book an appointment online.
+If you’re ready to consider a no-scalpel vasectomy, call Renew Total Body Wellness Center, or complete the form online HERE.